Trump ousts Massie, and other takeaways from Tuesday’s primary elections

 The two topped a pair of statewide elected officials: Secretary of State Brad Raffensperger, whose national profile rose after he refused to back Trump’s false claims about fraud in the 2020 election, and Attorney General Chris Carr.

-The winner could face Democratic former Atlanta Mayor Keisha Lance Bottoms in November.
-That primary has not yet been called, but the major question is whether she will top 50% and avoid a runoff.
+The winner will face Democratic former Atlanta Mayor Keisha Lance Bottoms in November.

-The Republican primary to take on Democratic Sen. Jon Ossoff is also going into overtime — with Rep. Mike Collins claiming one of the two spots in the runoff.
-Derek Dooley, the former football coach endorsed by Kemp, and Rep. Buddy Carter are battling for the second spot in the June 16 contest.
+The Republican primary to take on Democratic Sen. Jon Ossoff is also going into overtime — with Rep. Mike Collins and Derek Dooley, the former football coach endorsed by Kemp, advancing to the June 16 contest.

 The winner will face a tall test in November: Ossoff’s campaign already has $32 million in the bank.